exakat/php-dictionary/dictionary.rst

 File
 ----

+A file is a named collection of data or information that is stored and organized on a computer's storage system.
+In computing, files are used to store various types of data, such as text, images, audio, video, programs, and more.
+Files can be created, accessed, modified, and deleted by computer programs and users.

+Files are typically organized into a hierarchical structure called a file system, which helps to manage and organize them.
+Each file is identified by a unique name, which allows it to be located and accessed within the file system.
+Files can be stored on different types of storage media, including hard drives, solid-state drives, network storage, and removable storage devices such as USB drives.

+A file consists of two main components: the file name and the file content.
+The file name is used to identify and refer to the file, while the file content contains the actual data stored within the file.
+The content can vary depending on the type of file, such as plain text, binary data, or specific file formats.

 A file is a resource for recording data on a computer storage device, such as a hard drive or memory.